Jackie McLean: Biography

-McLean died on March 31, 2006, in Hartford, Connecticut, after a long illness.
-In 2006 he was elected to the DownBeat Jazz Hall of Fame via the International Critics Poll.
+McLean died aged 74 on March 31, 2006, in Hartford, Connecticut, after a long illness.
+In 2006, he was elected to the DownBeat Jazz Hall of Fame via the International Critics Poll.
 He is interred in Woodlawn Cemetery, The Bronx, New York City, with an image of him playing the saxophone, etched in black granite, high on a hill.

 A. B. Spellman's 1966 study, Black Music, Four Lives: Cecil Taylor, Ornette Coleman, Herbie Nichols, Jackie McLean, still in print, includes extensive mid-career reflections by McLean on his youth and career to date.
 Derek Ansell's full-length biography of McLean, Sugar Free Saxophone. details the story of his career and provides a full analysis of his music on record.